Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 - So map event 0 (first one) would be deactivated by the following 8 bytes (in hex): 01 00 00 00 00 00 00 00
 - And map event 63 (last possible one) would be deactivated by the following 8 bytes (in hex): 00 00 00 00 00 00 00 80

-Also have a look at the [action map event](MapEventData.md) to change so bits.
+Also have a look at the [action map event](MapEventData.md) to change those bits.

 ## Dictionary words